Gravity's Rainbow (album)

 Gravity's Rainbow is the ninth studio album and tenth album overall by American singer Pat Benatar.
 It was released in 1993 on Chrysalis Records.
-The album is named after, though bears little other relation to, Thomas Pynchon's 1973 novel of the same name.
+The album is named after Thomas Pynchon's 1973 novel of the same name, but was not otherwise directly inspired by the novel.
 It peaked at No. 85 on the US Billboard 200, Gravity's Rainbow would be Benatar's last studio album recorded for Chrysalis.